Cohen And Steers Etf Profile

 Low

 Cohen Steers Select Preferred and Income Fund, Inc. is a closed ended fixed income mutual fund launched by Cohen Steers Inc. Cohen Steers is listed under Asset Management in the United States and is traded on New York Stock Exchange exchange.
 The company has 12.02 M outstanding shares of which 5.8 K shares are at this time shorted by investors with about 0.1 days to cover.
-More on Cohen And Steers
+More on Cohen and Steers

 Moving together with Cohen Etf

-0.85USD ProShares Ultra SemiPairCorr
+0.67USD ProShares Ultra SemiPairCorr

-0.81TECL Direxion Daily TechnologyPairCorr
+0.77NAIL Direxion Daily HomebPairCorr

 Cohen Etf Highlights